bitcoin-sv/bsv-components-library/store-levelDB/doc/README.md

-*JCL-Store-LevelDB* provides implementation for the interfaces ``BlockStore``and ``BlockChainStore``.
+The *JCL-Store-LevelDB* modue provides implementation for the interfaces ``BlockStore``and ``BlockChainStore``.
 The use of those interfaces is not discussed here, since there is already a separate documentation for that.
 Instead, here we'll discuss how to create an **instance** of those interfaces and the pecualirites that apply to this implementation.

 ## Basic Setup: